Answer all the questions

 Explanation:

-🔹 "Fatalities" refers to those who have died, particularly in accidents or disasters.
+"Fatalities" refers to people who have died, particularly in accidents or disasters.

 Explanation:

-🔹 "Treatment" refers to the medical care given to those in need after an injury or illness.
+"Treatment" refers to the medical care given to individuals after injury or illness.

 Explanation: